History of this project

 Stewart Brand opined “ The last ten millennia is when most of the human-caused extinctions occurred, and yet DNA from those species remains readable.
 Undertaking to revive some of those creatures means engaging the time scale of species and habitats and continents.
 It is not measured in years or decades, but at least in centuries.
 Reviving extinct species is a long, slow, gradual, exciting process.”

-In January of 2013, Stewart Brand’s TED talk “The Dawn of De-Extinction” went viral with social media and created significant interest in the follow-on TEDxDeExtinction event which took place on March 15, 2013 at the Washington, D.C. headquarters of the National Geographic Society and featured 23 scientists.
+In January of 2013, Stewart Brand’s TED talk “The Dawn of De-Extinction” went viral and created significant interest in the follow-up TEDxDeExtinction event which took place on March 15, 2013 at the Washington, D.C. headquarters of the National Geographic Society and featured 23 scientists.
 It was this event, organized and funded by Revive & Restore, that catapulted the idea of de-extinction into mainstream media.

 Developing the Science of De-Extinction